-ave US military courts achieved the same level of transparency we have come to expect of criminal prosecutions in federal and state courts in the US?
-That's an underlying question presented in Center for Constitutional Rights, et. al. v Lind, Military Judge
+Have US military courts achieved the same level of transparency we have come to expect of criminal prosecutions in federal and state courts in the US?
+That's an underlying question presented in Center for Constitutional Rights, et. al. v Lind, Military Judge, a writ-appeal petition now pending with the Court of Appeals for the Armed Forces (CAAF).
+The petition is an outgrowth of United States v.
+Bradley Manning.
+Pfc.
+Bradley Manning is undergoing a general court-martial for violating various federal and military laws under the Uniform Code of Military Justice (UCMJ) for unauthorized access to classified materials and for giving those materials to WikiLeaks.

 Now, the public and media want contemporaneous access to unclassified written court filings, judicial orders and evidentiary documents that are in the record.